maohieng/learn_ai/gpu/Practical_session.md

 We can say: running with `python -m cProfile main.py...` takes more time to run than using `python main.py...`, while training and testing losses remain almost the same.

 ### Exercise 6: First step toward reproducible research
-We exported the installed packages in current conda enviroment using `conda` and `pip` from 2 different OS, Linux and Windows.
+1. We exported the installed packages in current conda enviroment using `conda` and `pip` from 2 different OS, Linux and Windows.

 - Linux OS
-  - Using `pip freeze > exports/linux_pip_requirements.txt`
+  1. Using `pip freeze > exports/linux_pip_requirements.txt`
-Here is an example output file:
+Here is an example output file `linux_pip_requirements.txt`:
 ```
 threadpoolctl @ file:///croot/threadpoolctl_1719407800858/work
 torch==2.5.1